subnik/socialmedia-scraper/README.md

     // used with feed related calls to fetch a specific amount of videos
     limit: 5,

+    // allow to download json response
+    // will be stored at at your root directory, folder name "scraper-downloads"
+    downloadFile: false,
 }

 // method 1 - get user profile